InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Returns client WebSocket to Twilio (101 Switching Protocols)

-- Stores connection parameters (Function URL, Dev flag, Language, Env)
+- Stores connection parameters (backend route, environment flag, language)

 - Sets up event listeners for: